manumiranda/twitch-api/README.md

 # twitch-api
-Module for easily using all [twitch.tv](http://twitch.tv) API endponits in nodejs
+Module for easily using all [twitch.tv](http://twitch.tv) API v3 endponits in nodejs

 ## Installation
 `npm install twitch-api`

 ## Usage

+Follow the [Authorization Code Flow](https://github.com/justintv/Twitch-API/blob/master/authentication.md#authorization-code-flow) that you can find in the [official twitch.tv API v3 documentation](https://github.com/justintv/Twitch-API):
+1. Send the user you'd like to authenticate to twitch.tv's authentication URL (you can get this URL using the convenience method `getAuthorizationUrl` **once the library is initiallized**)
+2. If the user authorizes your application, she will be redirected to `https://[your registered redirect URI]/?code=[CODE]`.
+That is the `code` you need to get the user's *access token*.

 ### Step 1: Initialization
 ```javascript